imamsobirin/imamsobirin/README.md

 ---

 ## :man_technologist: About Me
 Science and Tech enthu from Indonesia.
-I am graduated of bachelor engineering majoring in engineering physics.
+I am a bachelor of engineering with a major in engineering physics.

 Currently learning to be Front-end Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.